Summer 2014 Tuesday and Friday Family Nights

 - Cost: There is no additional fee for talks or music, you simply pay regular admission at the gate or use your annual zoo pass.

 - Amenities: The Coffee Shop and Gift Shop are open late on Family Nights.
 Cold drinks, espresso menu, snacks and light meals are available for purchase.
+Note: Some of our Tuesday Night talks are ASL Interpreted.
+The ASL dates are indicated in the schedule below.

 A huge THANK YOU to our long-time Summer Family Night sponsors: